vitaly-t/prime-lib/README.md

 ## About

-A set of high-performance infinite generators of [prime numbers], implemented in TypeScript.
+High-performance [prime number] generators - [Sieve of Eratosthenes] implementation in TypeScript.

 ## Installation